mongodb/docs/source/includes/prerequisites-on-prem-install.rst

 Install separate MongoDB instances for the two databases and install the instances as replica sets.
 Ensure that firewall rules on the servers allow access to the :doc:`ports </reference/firewall-configuration>` that the instances runs on.

+Install MongoDB on each server using the :manual:`install procedures in the MongoDB manual </administration/install-on-linux/>`.
+If you choose to install :term:`MongoDB Enterprise` for the backing database, you must install the MongoDB Enterprise dependencies, as described in the install procedures.

-The |application| and Backup Daemon must authenticate to their databases as a MongoDB user with appropriate access.
+The |application| and Backup Daemon must authenticate to the databases as a MongoDB user with appropriate access.
 The user must have the following roles: